How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 Step 2: Estimate Views Needed with Benchmarks

-Next, we need to determine how many video views are required to hit that lead target.
+Next, we determine how many video views are required to hit that lead target.
 If you don't have historical data, industry benchmarks are a reliable starting point.

 For many B2B industries, a solid landing page conversion rate from engaged video traffic is around 2-5%.
 Let's be conservative and start with 2%.